2014 Stanley Cup playoffs: First round

-Eastern Conference First Round
+Eastern Conference first round

 (A1) Boston Bruins vs. (WC2) Detroit Red Wings

-The Boston Bruins won the Presidents' Trophy for earning the league's best record, with 117 points.
-The Detroit Red Wings earned 93 points during the regular season, and entered the playoffs as the Eastern Conference's second wild card.
+The Boston Bruins won the Presidents' Trophy earning the league's best record, with 117 points.
+The Detroit Red Wings earned 93 points during the regular season, losing the tiebreaker to Columbus in regulation + overtime wins (38 to 34), and entered the playoffs as the Eastern Conference's second wild card.
 This was the eighth playoff meeting for these Original Six teams, with Boston having won four of the seven previous series.
-They last met in the 1957 Stanley Cup Semifinals, which Boston won in five games.
+They last met in the 1957 Stanley Cup semifinals, which Boston won in five games.
 The Red Wings won three of the four games in this year's regular season series.

 The Bruins eliminated the Red Wings in five games.
 In game one, Pavel Datsyuk scored the only goal with 3:01 left in Detroit's 1–0 victory, but Boston went on to win four straight contests to capture the series.
 Four different Bruins players scored goals in Boston's 4–1 win in game two.
 Bruins goalie Tuukka Rask then stopped all 23 Detroit shots in a 3–0 victory in game three.
 In game four, Boston overcame a two-goal, second-period deficit, scoring three unanswered goals – including Jarome Iginla's game-winner at 13:32 of overtime to win 3–2.
 The Bruins clinched the series with a 4–2 win in game five, as Torey Krug recorded two assists, and Rask made 31 saves on 33 shots.

 (A2) Tampa Bay Lightning vs. (A3) Montreal Canadiens

 The Tampa Bay Lightning finished second overall in the Atlantic Division, earning 101 points.
 The Montreal Canadiens earned 100 points during the regular season, to finish third overall in the Atlantic Division.
 This was the second playoff meeting for these two teams.
-Their only previous meeting was in the 2004 Eastern Conference Semifinals, in which Tampa Bay swept Montreal out of the playoffs en route to their Stanley Cup victory.
+Their only previous meeting was in the 2004 Eastern Conference semifinals, in which Tampa Bay swept Montreal out of the playoffs en route to their Stanley Cup victory.
 The Lightning won three of the four games in this year's regular season series.